leakko/my-portfolio-CAA/README.md

     </pre>
                 </li>
                 <li>
-                    Talking abput the blockquote, we align its text in the center, we set the left quote image as a background-image in the top-center, we add some space inside the blockquote box to make it bigger.
+                    Talking about the blockquote, we align its text in the center, we set the left quote image as a background-image in the top-center, we add some space inside the blockquote box to make it bigger.
                     We set the position to relative to control the position of absolute positioned nested elements better.
                     Finally we make the font a little bigger.
     <pre>